 Tax free generation: Generation and export income is tax free provided that the income is not received in a business capacity (e.g. the individual must not be running a business from their house) and that the individual is not providing a form of service or facility in connection with the electricity being generated.
 However, the income is subject to VAT if the generator is VAT registered.
 See solar panels for more information.

 Whilst npower has made all reasonable efforts to ensure that all information on its website is accurate at the time of inclusion, please note our Legal Disclaimer.

 You can request a FIT application form by contacting us:

-- An Energy Performance Certificate Level D or above or an official exemption letter (PV installations only)
+An Energy Performance Certificate or official exemption letter (PV installations only)